jackpuncochar/cfb-simulation/README.md

-*Note* This was the first time I used object-oriented programming.
-I felt it was extremely necessary for the complexity of this project, and it was fun to learn OOP in the process of creating this.
+*Note:* This was the first time I used object-oriented programming.
+I felt it was extremely necessary for the complexity of this project, and it was fun to learn OOP in the process.

 # College Football Play-by-Play Simulation